 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 114,539 horizontal wells in 12 US states, through June 2019.
-Cumulative oil and gas production from these wells reached 11.7 billion bbl and 133.7 Tcf of natural gas.
-West Virginia is deselected in most dashboards, as it has a greater reporting lag.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 137,776 horizontal wells in 13 US states, through June 2020.
+Cumulative oil and gas production from these wells reached 15.1 billion bbl and 172 Tcf of natural gas.
+I originally planned a post earlier this week on the Haynesville, but had to cancel that (though this basin is still included in the presentations shown here).

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.